python/cpython/Doc/library/sys.rst

    Allows enabling or disabling coroutine origin tracking.
-When enabled, the ``cr_origin`` attribute on coroutine objects will contain a list of (filename, line number, function name) tuples describing the traceback where the coroutine object was created, with the most recent call first.
+When enabled, the ``cr_origin`` attribute on coroutine objects will contain a tuple of (filename, line number, function name) tuples describing the traceback where the coroutine object was created, with the most recent call first.
 When disabled, ``cr_origin`` will be None.